| It is important, in the course of a long and challenging undertaking,

 or coated paper.
 Today we can list over 400 papers proudly presented

-In 1976, almost all recycled content was pre-consumer pulp substitutes,
+as recycled, with virtually every grade represented.
+Recycled Content In 1976, almost all recycled content was pre-consumer pulp substitutes,

 much of it mill scraps.
 There was some pressure for postconsumer